 Minimally invasive face lifting techniques have been heavily researched in the past decade and have recently gained widespread public acceptance because of mature technique and suitable thread materials.

 Thread lifting is a minimally invasive procedure that helps restore our facial contours by lifting sagging tissues and repositioning facial volumes.
-Usually done through a needle-hole incision, different suture materials can be deployed using well positioned blunt or sharp needles.
+Usually done through a needle-hole incision, different suture materials can be deployed using well-positioned blunt or sharp needles.
 These suture materials have been used for surgery for many decades and are proven to be safely used in the human body.

-The procedure is a fuss free day procedure that takes about 30 minutes and allows you to return to normal activities immediately.
+The procedure is a fuss-free day procedure that takes about 30 minutes and allows you to return to normal activities immediately.
 After careful planning, local anaesthesia is injected in the sites where the threads are needed.
-This is followed by the insertion of multiple number of threads and a facial massage to ensure facial symmetry.
+This is followed by the insertion of multiple numbers of threads and a facial massage to ensure facial symmetry.
 Different types of threads are frequently needed for different areas: some threads provide a lift, others are needed for repositioning facial fat and some others work by purely stimulating collagen to thicken loose skin.
 The number of threads needed depend on severity and other individual considerations.

 Apart from an immediate lift to sagging tissues, thread lifts also provide a stimulus for collagen regeneration over the treated areas.
 This ensures long lasting and natural results that continue to improve even months after the procedure.
 Additionally, the procedure helps with overall skin rejuvenation and improvement of skin texture problems such as wrinkles and even scarring!